Learn how to register to vote

 6. Is my voter registration information shared with third parties?

-• You are protected by a protective order or a protection order.
+• Individuals protected by a protective or protection orders

-• You reside with a person who is listed above.
+• A person who resides with a person described above.

 Can’t find the information you are looking for?
 Contact the Lieutenant Governor’s Office at elections@utah.gov or 801-538-1041.